 Mercury is a naturally occurring element found in rocks, soil, water, air and living things.
-Mercury is the only metal that is liquid at room temperature.
+It is found in some products and can be a potential health risk for people.
+Mercury is a liquid at room temperature.
 In its pure form (often called metallic or elemental), mercury is a shiny, silver-white, odorless liquid.
 If heated, mercury vaporizes into a toxic, colorless gas that is odorless to people.

 Mercury is a hazardous chemical.
 Mercury can damage the central nervous system, kidneys and liver.
+Factors that determine how mercury affects our health include how much mercury gets into the body, how often we are exposed to mercury, other chemicals we might be exposed to and a person’s individual health status.
+The health effects of mercury can range from none -- to subtle -- to severe -- and even death.
 Both high level/short-term and low level/long-term exposures can lead to serious health problems.

 High level, short-term exposure can cause skin rashes, diarrhea, and respiratory distress.
 Repeated exposure to low levels, or long-term, low-level exposure, can cause muscle tremors, irritability, personality changes, or rashes.